-Rowan College of South Jersey, formerly known as Rowan College at Gloucester County and Gloucester County College, is a public community college with two campuses, one in Sewell and one in Vineland.
-The college was established in 1966 as Gloucester County College.
-In 2014 the college changed its name to Rowan College of Gloucester County when Rowan University and Gloucester County College entered into a partnership.
-The college than expanded in 2019, combining Rowan College at Gloucester County and Cumberland County College to become Rowan College of South Jersey.
-The college now offers conditional dual enrollment with Rowan University depending on GPA.
-While GCC took the Rowan name, the community college maintains its independence with its own Board of Trustees and administration.
+Rowan College of South Jersey ("College"), formerly known as Rowan College at Gloucester County and Gloucester County College, is a public community college with two campuses, one in Sewell and one in Vineland.
+The College was established in 1966 as Gloucester County College.
+In 2014 the College changed its name to Rowan College of Gloucester County when Rowan University and Gloucester County College entered into a partnership.
+The College then expanded in 2019, combining Rowan College at Gloucester County and Cumberland County College to become Rowan College of South Jersey.
+The College now offers conditional dual enrollment with Rowan University depending on GPA.
+While Gloucester County College took the Rowan name, the community college maintains its independence with its own Board of Trustees and administration.

-Total enrollment for the fall 2021 semester was 8,132 students.
+Total enrollment for the fall 20241 semester was 5,217 students.
 In addition, the College's Division of Career and Technical Education provides various educational, career training and personal enrichment courses, as well as outreach programs, to community residents.